 The solution?
 Don't do what many people sadly still do, and ask your bank to make a currency transfer.
 Instead, contact a currency transfer specialist well in advance of your purchase.
 They will explain the process, offer you better exchange rates than your bank - and help protect your money from exchange rates, which means the cost of your foreign property in pounds will remain the same throughout the purchase process.

-With this in mind, A Place in the Sun has partnered with foreign exchange specialist Smart Currency Exchange to help our customers with their overseas purchase.
-Smart have over 30,000 active clients who have benefited from their advice and expertise - saving both time and money.
+With this in mind, A Place in the Sun has partnered with foreign exchange specialist A Place in the Sun Currency to help our customers with their overseas purchase.

 Case-study: Margaret Johnston saved more than £2,000 when she moved to Canada

-When Margaret Johnston returned to her birth country Canada from Scotland in October 2013, she used Smart Currency Exchange rather than her bank to change her Sterling into Canadian dollars - to then send to her bank account in Canada.
+When Margaret Johnston returned to her birth country Canada from Scotland in October 2013, she used A Place in the Sun Currency rather than her bank to change her Sterling into Canadian dollars - to then send to her bank account in Canada.
 A large portion of her savings were proceeds from the sale of her house in Ayrshire which she used to purchase her $159,000 (£100,000) new home in Shelburne, a small town in Nova Scotia.

 Margaret was impressed by the exchange rate she received and the efficiency of the exchange.
 "My Canadian law firm advised that they had never had such a fast, smooth UK transfer.
 My personal trader James and his team ensured that every detail was double-checked and that they were available throughout the whole process," she recalled.